-1) Don’t create a new, possibly flawed, copy if a perfect one is already out there.
-Google it and/or search the library databases.
+5) If you need to obtain a new, clean, original copy, Google the reading and/or search the library databases.
 Librarians can assist with this.
 If requesting a document through Interlibrary Loan, be sure to note that you require a "clean and searchable" copy.
+Don’t waste time creating a new, possibly flawed, copy if a perfect one is already out there.

 6) Put the electronic copy in Blackboard so all students may access it.
 If you are unable to do this, speak with your students about the best way to share large files with them.
 (They are usually too large for e-mail.)